naman2807/AcademicApp/README.md

 # Academic App
-A basic android app in kotlin which is used by students and faculty of university/ students to do their academic work.
+A basic android app in kotlin which is used by any educational institution to do their academic work.
 There will be three separate modules:
 1. Admin
 2. Faculty